Metal Slug (1996 video game): Development

 Metal Slug was developed by most of the same team that previously worked on several projects at Irem, such as In the Hunt and GunForce II, before departing from the company and forming Nazca Corporation.
 Kawai and Takashi Nishiyama served as chief development manager and producer, respectively.
 Kazuma "Kire-Nag" Kujo and Meeher acted as co-designers.
-Shinichi "Hamachan" Hamada, Kenji "Andy" Andō, Atsushi Kurooka (currently of PlatinumGames), T. Yokota, H. Yamada and "Pierre" Takada worked as programmers.
-Artists Akio Oyabu, Susumu, Kazuhiro "Max.D" Tanaka, Tomohiro, Takeshi Okui (currently of Monolith Soft) and Kozo were responsible for the pixel art.
+Shinichi "Hamachan" Hamada, Kenji "Andy" Andō, Atsushi Kurooka (currently of PlatinumGames), Tetsuya Yokota, H. Yamada and "Pierre" Takada worked as programmers.
+Artists Akio Oyabu, Susumu, Kazuhiro "Max.D" Tanaka, Tomohiro, Takeshi Okui and Kozo were responsible for the pixel art.
 Composer Takushi "Hiya!"
 Hiyamuta scored the soundtrack.
 The team recounted the project's development process and history through various publications.

-Metal Slug was first playable during a location test at Osaka, and was later showcased to attendees at the 1995 Amusement Machine Show from 13 to 15 September.
+Metal Slug was first playable during a location test at Osaka, and was later showcased to attendees at the 1995 Amusement Machine Show on September 13–15.
 The plot was similar to the final version, but revolved around Regular Army members Phil Gene and Michiko Nakajima controlling the SV-001 and SV-002 prototype tanks instead.